ArturMroz/yy/readme.md

 # More features

-- **Two data structures.** YY supports arrays and hashmaps, providing more data structure options than Lua.
+- **Two data structures.** YY supports arrays and hashmaps, providing twice as many data structures as Lua.
 - **Very basic data types**.
 YY supports the basic data types of yinteger, string, bool and null.
 And yes, null isn't technically a data type.
-- **Optional semicolons.** YY has taken the modern approach of making semicolons optional, allowing for a cleaner codebase (since semicolons are so 1970s).
+- **Optional semicolons.** YY has taken the modern approach of making semicolons optional, allowing for a cleaner codebase (semicolons are so 1970s anyway).
 - **Garbage collected**.
 YY uses automated memory management, meaning you don't have to worry about freeing up memory that is no longer being used.
 It's like having a personal janitor for your code!
 - **Not Object-Oriented**.
 You don't have to wrap your head around inheritance hierarchy if there's no inheritance hierarchy.
 - **No exception handling**.
 No more wrangling with complex error handling mechanisms.
 In YY, you can throw an exception, but there is no mechanism for catching it (we're not half-assing it like Go, with its weird panic-recover mechanism).